LinqLover/symbolic-execution-survey/report/report.md

 Thus, programmers must evaluate the suitability of symbolic execution tools for particular software projects by weighing these costs against the potential value of the tools.
 For example, for safety- or security-critical applications involving domains such as finance or user data, programmers may prioritize high quality and dependability of their software over a fast and inexpensive development process.
-The value of tools that aim to improve the programming experience and aid program understanding depends pirimarly on the implementation complexity of projects.
+The value of tools that aim to improve the programming experience and aid program understanding depends primarily on the implementation complexity of projects.

 # Related Tools